bsantanad/print_server/README.md

 from there)

-**NOTE**: Unless you and I have the same printer (pretty unlikely), you must change the code in print server.
-In line 47 you must write down your printer.
+**NOTE**: Unless you and I have the same printer (pretty unlikely), you must change the code in print_server.py, in line 47 you must write down your printer.
 Yeah I know we are all lazy here, but come on it takes you like 1 min and then you are good and set to go.